karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 ### Conclusions

-I should point out that [Explaining and Harnessing Adversarial Examples](http://arxiv.org/abs/1412.6572) by Goodfellow et al. is a required reading on this topic.
-This paper was the first to articulate and point out the linear functions flaw, and more generally argued that there is a tension between models that are easy to train (e.g. models that use linear functions) and models that resist adversarial perturbations.
+Several other related experiments can be found in [Explaining and Harnessing Adversarial Examples](http://arxiv.org/abs/1412.6572) by Goodfellow et al. This paper is a required reading on this topic.
+It was the first to articulate and point out the linear functions flaw, and more generally argued that there is a tension between models that are easy to train (e.g. models that use linear functions) and models that resist adversarial perturbations.

 As closing words for this post, the takeaway is that ConvNets still work very well in practice.
 Unfortunately, it seems that their competence is relatively limited to a small region around the data manifold that contains natural-looking images and distributions, and that once we artificially push images away from this manifold by computing noise patterns with backpropagation, we stumble into parts of image space where all bets are off, and where the linear functions in the network induce large subspaces of fooling inputs.

 With wishful thinking, one might hope that ConvNets would produce all-diffuse probabilities in regions outside the training data, but there is no part in an ordinary objective (e.g. mean cross-entropy loss) that explicitly enforces this constraint.
 Indeed, it seems that  the class scores in these regions of space are all over the place, and worse, a straight-forward attempt to patch this up by introducing a background class and iteratively adding fooling images as a new *background* class during training are not effective in mitigating the problem.

-It currently seems that to fix this problem we need to change our objectives, and/or our forward functional forms.
+It seems that to fix this problem we need to change our objectives, our forward functional forms, or even the way we optimize our models.
 However, as far as I know we haven't found very good candidates for either.
 To be continued.

 #### Further Reading

+- Ian Goodfellow gave a talk on this work at the [RE.WORK Deep Learning Summit 2015](https://www.youtube.com/watch?v=Pq4A2mPCB0Y)
 - You can fool ConvNets as part of [CS231n Assignment #3 IPython Notebook](http://cs231n.github.io/assignment3/).
 - [IPython Notebook](http://cs.stanford.edu/people/karpathy/break_linear_classifier.ipynb) for this experiment.
 Also my [Caffe linear classifier](http://cs.stanford.edu/people/karpathy/caffe_linear_imagenet.zip) protos if you like.